Has offline marketing made a comeback?

 We’ve all become used to being bombarded with emails every day.
 That’s why, when a well-designed booklet or leaflet hits my doormat, I pay attention.
 Now I’m not saying we should all revert to traditional marketing methods, but I think a healthy mix of the two would work well for most businesses.

 This booklet was well-designed and I was curious.
-Its front cover was personalised with my name and company, and it read: ‘Lauren, do you manage your time effectively at WorkPR?’.
+Its front cover was personalised with my name and company, and it read: ‘Claire-Marie, do you manage your time effectively at WorkPR?’.
 I connected the brochure with a website I’d visited a week ago, whilst doing research for a client.
 I’d noticed a clear call to action on the website and entered my basic details to download a free e-book.

 The company had taken the information I’d provided, along with the title of the e-book I’d downloaded, and followed up with a handy booklet sent to me in the post a week later.
 I was impressed.
 This is something we do, but it was refreshing to see other businesses using this highly effective way of engaging with prospects.